Learning culture by: Tristan Kromer

 Of course, having a teammate expand their skill set isn’t an all-or-nothing game.
 We don’t have to wait until we need a new marketer to teach willing bodies in other departments our branding templates.
 Our VP of Engineering may be a budding ad guru, and helping them learn the marketing dimension of our product can set up an eventual lateral move that benefits them as well as the company.

-The best way to help employees maintain their clarity and competence while also growing in new directions is to prepare them for that growth.
+The best way to help employees maintain their clarity and competence while also growing in new directions of learning culture is to prepare them for that growth.
 Waiting for a need to emerge before crash-coursing someone into the role is bad for the manager, bad for the company, and bad for the teammate.

-Lots of companies give their employees free time to explore new directions.
+Lots of companies give their employees free time to explore new directions in learning culture.
 Google is known for its 20% time policy — allowing their workers 20% of their work hours to be spent working on non-assigned projects.
 Some places will assign a team member to ten months working on a project, and then two months in an incubator to work on their own company project.
 Many companies set aside a few days or a week for hackathons, where teams can work on anything they choose, and management doesn’t get a say in whether or not those projects are a strategic priority.

 Of course this takes us back to theory vs reality.
 An open 20% on our schedule is often spent fixing bugs on our existing project rather than actively pursuing a new skill set, so that 80 / 20 time ratio can easily slip into 100 / 20.
 From startup to corporate, there is always too much to be done.Nobody is underworked.
 It’s important to help team members avoid distractions that will harm their focus and clarity.
 Click To Tweet